GoogleCloudPlatform/community/tutorials/google-kubernetes-engine-hyperparameter-search/index.md

 In addition to the parallelization offered by scikit-learn objects through the `n_jobs` arguments, a `GKEParallel` object deploys one `job` to every available node in the cluster.

 In the case of a `RandomizedSearchCV` job, these different jobs simply try different hyperparameters according to the same distribution.
-In the cases of `GridSearchCV` or `BayesSearchCV` the sample code implements simple logic to split up the parameter grids or parameter spaces so that different jobs will explore different parts of the hyperparameter space.
+In the cases of `GridSearchCV` or `BayesSearchCV`, the sample code implements simple logic to split up the parameter grids or parameter spaces so that different jobs will explore different parts of the hyperparameter space.

 ### What's next